algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport2.md

 ## Accomplishment

 - **Code progress:**
-    - We have a reassuring progress on the program
+    - We have a reassuring progress on the program.

 ## Challenges

 - **Absence of team members**
-    - Some team members were absent, which slowed the progress of some documents
+    - Some team members were absent, which slowed the progress of some documents.
 - **Including needed libraries**
-    - We needed to include libraries to our program, which were difficult to make them work on different OS.
-But we succeed by doing some modifications on those libraries.
+    - We needed to include libraries in our program, which were difficult to make them work on different OS.
+But we succeed by doing some modifications to those libraries.

 ## Plan For Next Week